 When you’ve got a topic in mind to create content around, review what resources already exist on the subject and how they can be improved or expanded upon.
 This is referred to as the skyscraper technique coined by link-building expert Brian Dean.

-The process basically entails finding content around a subject of interest to your audience that is heavily linked to (which shows people are interested in it), then add to the resource with original information to make it better, and then reach out to relevant bloggers and websites about the content you’ve created.
+The process basically entails finding content around a subject of interest to your audience that is heavily linked to (which shows people are interested in it), then adding to the resource with original information to make it better.
+The final step is to reach out to relevant bloggers and websites about the content you’ve created.

-Follow in their footsteps by including original information created by or curated by your company to encourage more links.
+Follow in top creators’ footsteps by including original information created by or curated by your company to encourage more links.

 Adobo: Cover Controversial Strategies

-Controversial topics drive conversation online and therefore, tend to generate lots of links due to the coverage touchy subjects tend to get.
-You don’t want to be controversial about any subject, but choose one that relates to your company’s expertise.
+Controversial topics drive conversation online and, therefore, tend to generate lots of links due to the coverage touchy subjects tend to get.
+You don’t want to be controversial about any subject, but you can choose one that relates to your company’s expertise.

 For example, Abodo is an apartment-listing company that gathered original data on the most politically correct and the most prejudiced places to live based on the number of tweets shared expressing either stance.